cerisara/DragonGoApp/README.md

 ### Quick OGS-startup

-* If you want to play on OGS, you have to download and install the app from (here | http://talc1.loria.fr/users/cerisara/DragonGoApp.apk).
+* If you want to play on OGS, you have to download and install the app from http://talc1.loria.fr/users/cerisara/DragonGoApp.apk.
 Note that, because of OGS security restrictions, both the versions distributed from GitHub and F-droid will not be able to connect to OGS !
 * DragonGoApp can download games from both DGS and OGS, so you may enter both credentials (one at a time) for DGS and OGS in the Settings menu, using for instance the first time the button DGS, and the second time the button OGS.
 * You then want to select to which servers DragonGoApp shall try to connect, using the DGS and OGS check-boxes on the "advanced" options (press the button "..." on the top right of the main window to reach the advanced options).